 The originating author of this review is Mark Pyman, who is the managing editor of CurbingCorruption.
 Additional contributions were made by Paulo Costa of DCAF; (others).

 1. Corruption types in policing

-Guidance summary: STEP 1 Corruption types & context
+Guidance summary: STEP 1 Analysing the specific corruption types

 We suggest you start by understanding in detail the different corruption types that you are faced with.
 You can do this in the following way: